Experiments with Optimal Model Trees: Experiments

 Intuitively, from a dataset perspective, the number of data points and the number of features directly increase the computation time, as they affect the number of variables and constraints in the model.
 However, there is an inherent complexity connected to each dataset that also affects the computation time.
 For instance, \emph{KDD} has more data points and more than twice as many features than \emph{Long}, but it took a longer time for the solver to compute a solution for \emph{Long} than it did for \emph{KDD} (see Table~\ref{tab:one_split_time}-regression).

-Clearly, our results have shown that even when the solver timed out, the solutions returned were still good enough to compete with, and in some cases, outperform the other methods.
+Even when the solver times out, the solutions returned are still good enough to compete with, and in some cases, outperform the other methods.
 Also, the computed trees have at most four leaves, which makes them small and, therefore, interpretable.
-For those datasets involving categorical or integer \emph{meta features}, as well as a set of continuous features, the MILP formulation for model trees can be adapted to perform splits only on the meta features and compute the \svms based on the continuous features.
+It is also worth noting that for those datasets involving categorical or integer \emph{meta features}, as well as a set of continuous features, the MILP formulation for model trees can be adapted to perform splits only on the meta features and compute the \svms based on the continuous features.
 This helps to reduce the size of the model, hence speeding up the computation of trees with a larger number of splits.
 We tested this idea on the dataset \emph{AutoMpg} by dividing the set of features into a subset of categorical features $\features_S = \{ \textrm{cylinders},\textrm{model},\textrm{origin} \}$ and a subset of numeric ones $\features_N = \{ \textrm{displacement}, \textrm{horsepower}, \textrm{weight}, \textrm{acceleration} \}$.
 We then restricted the model to perform splits only on $\features_S$ and compute the \svms based only on $\features_N$.
 We ran the adapted model 30 times with different random seeds, using the same range of \regCoeff as in the previous experiments, but $\splits \in \{3,4,5,6,7\}$.
 On average, it took 16 seconds to compute trees with 3 splits while the solver timed out for $\splits \geq 4$.
 We were able to improve on the previous performance, with $RAE = 0.33$ instead of $0.39$ and $RRSE = 0.38$ instead of $0.47$.
 This result was achieved with an average tree size of 6.9 leaves.